CiR03/BuyKar/README.md

 This visually indicates the word "buy".
 So, the combination of these elements results in "Buykar".

-This is My Own Project, Similarly E-Commerce Website.
+This is My Own Project, Similarly E-Commerce Interface only.

 Banner slide function with clickable option.